 Your coach may also be pre-wired for a satellite system and may be equipped with one interior television jack and an exterior television jack located on the passenger side of the coach.
-All television source selection is achieved through the input selection mode.
+Choose the television source by selecting the input mode (air, cable, HDMI, etc.).
 The DVD player and satellite, if equipped, provides input to the front television(s) and exterior entertainment center.
 The bedroom DVD and satellite receiver, if equipped, provides input to the bedroom television.